 David Brickner wrote an excellent article about marriage here.

-A messianic funeral honours the life and testimony of the deceased, points others to Messiah Yeshua, and features some standard prayers like the kaddish, the el male rachamim and the reading of Psalm 23.
+A Messianic funeral honours the life and testimony of the deceased, points others to Messiah Yeshua, and features some standard prayers like the kaddish, the el male rachamim, and the reading of Psalm 23.
 Some use video flashbacks and eulogies.
 Sometimes there are two locations to the burial: the service at a funeral home and the burial itself at the cemetery.
-A messianic leader often officiates at the funeral.
-Each person has an opportunity to bury the deceased, by shoveling dirt onto the grave.
-This is the greatest mitzvah a person can perform, as there is no opportunity for the deceased to reciprocate.
+A Messianic leader often officiates at the funeral.
+Each person has an opportunity to bury the deceased by shoveling dirt onto the grave.
+This is the greatest mitzvah a person can perform as there is no opportunity for the deceased to reciprocate.

-In 2015, the cost of the plot is $13,000 and may be shared with a spouse.
+The cost of the plot is in the thousands and may be shared with a spouse.
 The rate will no doubt increase over the years.
 The cost of a niche (for those who choose to cremate) is appreciably less.
 The niche is shown here.
-The plots may be sold (like real estate) should circumstances warrant or situations change.
+The plots may be sold (like real estate), should circumstances warrant or situations change.

-Anyone who wants to identify with the Jewish people and in this case with the Messiah of the Jewish people, Yeshua, may be buried in the Messianic Section of Woronora.
+Anyone who wants to identify with the Jewish people, and in this case with Yeshua, the Messiah of the Jewish people, may be buried in the Messianic section of Woronora.
 This serves intermarried couples who would otherwise be prevented from being buried together by other religions.